Igitigit2/SimpleCanLib/Readme.md

     private:
         PingPongNotificationsFromCAN* pRxCommands;
 };
 ````

 Now, the profile definition is complete, safe it as a header file and include it in your main program.
-The next is then to implement the broker class, which is derived from the PingPongNotificationsFromCAN class which we defined in our profile header file above.
+The next step is then to implement the broker class, which is derived from the PingPongNotificationsFromCAN class which we defined in our profile header file above.
 This class is pretty straight forward, just implement what you expect your program to do upon reveiving a certain message from the CAN bus.
 Note that these functions are called whenever you call CANDevice.Can1->Loop() (see further down, we'll come to that soon) in your program and that these functions are already completely decoupled from any interrupt service routines.
 Our example broker looks like this:

 ````